310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album/mahiru_no_zanzou.md

 - [Enstars, Midori]
 tags:
 - Song Lyrics
 description: "Translation of TBA – TBA (Midori Solo) Song Lyrics by 310mc.
-By Midori from the Ryuseitai Album."
+Sung by Midori from the Ryuseitai Album."
 permalink: mahiru_no_zanzou/
 hidden: true
 ---